 09/05/2020 - 08/05/2024

 My name is Bill Robinson.
 I have lived in Cornwall all my life.
 I have worked for British Telecom and DEFRA in management positions.
 During this time I gained valuable experience in Project Management, planning, quality management, staffing and Health and Safety.
 I am a member and past Chairman of Kenwyn Parish Council.
 I am married with a son and daughter, both of whom attended St Mary’s.
 I enjoy walking, have a large garden for vegetables and relaxation.
 I regularly attend school camps.

 Deputy Headteacher, Staff Governor

-My name is Louise Stevenson, the Deputy Headteacher at St Mary's School and became a co-oped Governor in 2016.
+My name is Louise Stevenson, the Deputy Headteacher at St Mary's School and became a Governor in 2016.
 I strongly support that our school nurtures and creates a lifelong love of learning.
 My experience in my role at St Mary's includes examples such as safeguarding, assessment management and analysis and strengthening community links.
 My husband and daughters are Cornish born and bred and we enjoy embracing all the wonderful advantages of living in Cornwall from homemade pasties to winter walks on the beach.

 My name is Simon Treganowan.
 I am a proud Truronian and I had the pleasure many years ago to be a pupil at St Mary’s School.
 Our son is now attending the school.